Tax guide

 VAT system in the UK

-The UK VAT system is a broad-based consumption tax levied on the value added to goods and services.
-It applies to most goods and services sold for domestic consumption.
+The UK VAT system is a broad-based consumption tax that applies to most goods and services sold for domestic use.
+It is charged at different rates depending on the nature of the goods or services.

-1. The standard rate of VAT in the UK is 20%, which applies to most goods and services.
+• The standard rate of VAT is 20%, which applies to most goods and services.

 Sales tax structure in the US

-Unlike the UK's Value Added Tax, the US sales tax is a one-tier tax levied only at the point of final sale to the consumer.
-Sales tax rates and rules vary widely from state to county, and city.
+Unlike the British VAT system, the US sales tax is a single-tier tax levied only at the point of final sale to the consumer.

-Most US states impose a sales tax on the sale of goods and some services.
-Rates vary from state to state, and some states, such as Oregon, New Hampshire, and Delaware, have no sales tax at all.
+• Most US states impose a sales tax on the sale of goods and some services, but rates and rules vary widely by state and locality.

 Estate and inheritance taxes